VAMSApp/OnAirDiscordBot/README.md

 - finally, run the bot by executing `npm start`

 By default the Bot should send a message in Your discord Server when it comes online.
 Simply interact with the bot using one of the commands in the [Commands](#bot-commands) section below.

+### Docker Image Method
+The documentation for the docker image is currently being developed.

 ## Planned Features
 - [ ] Add cash flow related commands to indicate income vs expense and profit margins, see [#2](https://github.com/VAMSApp/OnAirDiscordBot/issues/2) for more information